cactool/cactool.github.io/worksheet/worksheets.md

 This worksheet will take you through setting up a pre-collected dataset of cat and dog posts across a range of social media platforms.
 You will learn how to:
 - Format the dataset for uploading to Cactool;
--Setting up the question sheet;
+- Setting up the question sheet;
--Undertaking a quick content analysis;
+- Undertaking a quick content analysis;
 - And exporting and analysing this data.